-1.18 The consultation on the pre-submission draft plan ran from 2nd January to 14th February 2018.
-As a result, the draft plan, the site assessments and the SEA were all revised and submitted for further scrutiny, along with the Basic Conditions Report and the Consultation Report (which gives full details of all consultations during the writing of this plan).
-Representations under Regulation 16 of Neighbourhood Planning, were invited between 9th November and 21st December 2018.
+I.18 The consultation on the pre-submission draft plan ran from 1st January 2018 to February 14th 2018.
+As a result, the draft plan, the site assessments and the SEA have all been revised and are now submitted, along with the Basic Conditions Report and the Consultation Report (which gives full details of all consultations during the writing of this plan), for further consultation.